openspending/community.openspending.org/resources/osi/eu-spending-data.md

 ---
-title: "Case Study: EU Spending Data"
+title: "EU Spending Data"
 layout: osi
 ---

 # EU spending data

-<div class="well">This segment is based on a <a href="http://openspending.org/blog/2013/01/09/privacy.html">community call organised on 18 February
+<div class="well">This segment is based on a community call organised on 18 February
-2013</a> with
+2013 with
 additional input from <a href="https://twitter.com/ronpatz">Ronny Patz</a>,
 Transparency International, Brussels Office.</div>